The Mustache Gang

-The Origins
+The origins

 Before 1972, baseball was traditionally conservative, where all players were clean shaven.
 During this time, there had even been an unwritten rule that frowned upon players with facial hair.
-There had been some baseball players who grew mustaches, but all showed up cleanly-shaven at the start of the regular season, either by their own decision or as ordered by their managers.
+There had been some baseball players who grew mustaches, but all showed up cleanly-shaven (although long sideburns were acceptable) at the start of the regular season, either by their own decision or as ordered by their managers.

 The Mustache Gang was started in 1972 when All-Star outfielder Reggie Jackson showed up to spring training with a mustache, claiming he would have a fully grown beard at the start of the regular season.
 Initially, this assertion was not taken well by the organization and according to Mike Hegan, "(Owner) [Charlie] (Finley) told (manager) Dick (Williams) to tell Reggie to shave it off.
 And Dick told Reggie to shave off, and Reggie told Dick where he could shove it."

 In a hope to avoid a large conflict, Finley decided to take a reverse-psychology approach, knowing Jackson thought of himself as an individual, he hoped that if a couple other players decided to join him in sporting facial hair, then he would give up and shave off his beard.
 In an attempt to do just that, Finley asked A's pitchers Jim "Catfish" Hunter, Rollie Fingers (who came to be known for his long handlebar mustache), Darold Knowles, and Bob Locker to all grow a mustache.
 This backfired and lead to the birth of The Mustache Gang.

 As the mustache spread in popularity among the team, owner Finley and the other management began to come around to the new look.
 Finley had come around so quickly, he also grew one and encouraged the other members of the team to do the same.
 He even dubbed that year's "Father's Day" as "Mustache Day" and offered a $300 reward to anyone who could grow a mustache by then.
 Once "Mustache Day" rolled around on Sunday, June 18, all 25 players on the Oakland A's roster had a mustache, even manager Dick Williams decided to grow one.
 To further promote his team's new look, every fan that showed up to the Oakland Coliseum that day wearing a mustache gained admittance for free; this numbered about 7,000 of the 26,210 in attendance, and all were treated to a 9–0 shutout win over Cleveland.